telltaleatheist/clippy/scripts/README.md

 # Build Scripts

-This directory contains scripts for packaging and building Clippy.
+This directory contains scripts for packaging and building ClipChimp.

 ## yt-dlp Binary Management